 Subcontracting is allowed as per Art.9.3 of the Horizon Europe Lump Sum MGA.
 There is no fixed limit for subcontracting costs, but subcontracting may concern only parts of the project, as the implementation of the project lies with the beneficiary.
 The beneficiaries are responsible for the proper implementation of the subcontracted action tasks by the subcontractors (proper quality, timely delivery, etc).
 Therefore, the subcontracted parts should in principle not be "core" parts of the project work.
 The beneficiaries’ costs for subcontracting are considered entirely covered by the lump sum contributions for implementing the work packages (irrespective of the actual subcontracting costs incurred, if any).

 Applicants must present the total costs of the project (100%) and on this basis EU funding of up to 70% will be granted.
-The 70% will be between 300K and 500K EUR (amount of the grant).
+In 2027 the 70% will be between 500K and 1M EUR (in 2025 it was between 300K and 500K EUR).
+Please note that in the Widera Work Programme 2026-2027 on page 41 there is a clerical error as the amounts of the grant to be awarded should be between 500K and 1M EUR as on page 16.

 Personnel costs for work on the action as described in the proposal are to be included in the detailed budget table for lump sum grants, where you can see the different categories of direct personnel costs.